Sign-in logs in Azure Active Directory

 What Azure AD license do you need?

-The sign-in activity report is available in all editions of Azure AD and can also be accessed through the Microsoft Graph API.
+The sign-in activity report is available in all editions of Azure AD.
+If you have an Azure Active Directory P1 or P2 license, you also can access the sign-in activity report through the Microsoft Graph API.

 Where can you find it in the Azure portal?